balabanmetin/reference_flow/snakemake/README.md

 - `SORT_SAM` : whether to sort the final SAM output

+- `ALIGNER` :  Alignment method.
+The workflow supports bowtie2 or bwa-mem2.

 - `ALN_MAPQ_THRSD` : mapping quality cutoff to split read into committed and deferred groups